 Nearly 15 million people in the U.S. are morbidly obese.
-And as part of our commitment to transforming healthcare, the Center for Surgical Weight Management at Gwinnett Medical Center–Duluth is dedicated to helping to solve this medical condition.
+And as part of our commitment to transforming healthcare, the Center for Weight Management at Gwinnett Medical Center–Duluth is dedicated to helping to solve this medical condition.
 We want to do everything we can to help as many members of our community as possible beat this life-threatening disease for good.

 While exercise and eating right are the best ways to lose weight, we know this doesn’t always work for individuals who are morbidly obese.
 In fact, this method is less than 5% successful for morbidly obese individuals.
 This is why bariatric surgery exists—to provide a safe, successful long-term way to help individuals lose weight and regain their health and overall quality of life.

 As with any surgery, there are always risks.
 The risks for bariatric surgery are low.
 In the past few years, the safety of bariatric surgery has made rapid progress.
 In fact, studies show that bariatric procedures are as safe as any medical procedure available.